The Postmodern Life of My Aunt

 The Postmodern Life of My Aunt (姨媽的後現代生活 (姨妈的后现代生活, Yimā de hòuxiàndài shēnghúo)) is a 2006 Hong Kong serio-comedy film, directed by Ann Hui, starring Siqin Gaowa and Chow Yun-fat.
 The film also guest-stars Chinese actresses Zhao Wei and Lisa Lu.

-Its executive producer was Yuan Mei; another producer was Er Yong.
+Its executive producer was Yuan Mei; another producer was Wang Zhang (credited as Er Yong).
 The film was based on a novel of the same title written by Yan Yan (燕燕), while the film's screenplay was by Li Qiang, a Chinese scriptwriter, who had written the script of the 2005 film Peacock, directed by Gu Changwei.

 Synopsis

 Ye Rutang (Siqin Gaowa), a single-living woman in her late fifties, struggles to maintain a dignified life amid the dangers of Shanghai.
 Living alone in an apartment, she endures gossipy neighbor Mrs Shui (Lisa Lu) and her pampered cat.
 She is pragmatic, frugal and self-reliant, but her old-fashionedness and trusting nature make it difficult for her to fit into Shanghai society.

 After encountering self-proclaimed aesthete Pan Zhichang (Chow Yun-Fat), she falls for Pan and uses her life savings to invest on cemetery spaces on Pan's suggestion.
 He turns out to be a fraudster.

 After being the victim of several con artists, Ye suffers a bad fall and is hospitalized.
 She decides to leave Shanghai to live with her working-class husband and cook daughter (Zhao Wei) in Anshan, Liaoning.